 For some tests you can prepare in advance and for others you can't.
 Find out more about how to prepare for the employment test

-It will benefit you greatly if you understand these pre employment tests and what they are designed to do.
+It will benefit you greatly if you understand these commonly used pre employment tests and what they are designed to do.

 Employment Personality Test